Brad Kelly: Playing career

-Kelly was graded by the Mal Meninga coach Canberra Raiders in 1998.
+Kelly was graded by the Mal Meninga coached Canberra Raiders in 1998.
 He made his first grade debut from the bench in his side's 12−4 loss to the Parramatta Eels at Bruce Stadium in round 16 of the 1999 season.
 The following season, Kelly would play 6 games for Canberra, including his side's 38−10 semi-final loss to the Sydney Roosters in the 2000 season.
 His final season with Canberra would be the most successful in his 4-year career.
 He played in 10 games, mostly at and scored 2 tries.
 Kelly was released by Canberra at the end of the 2001 season and joined the ill-fated joint venture club the Northern Eagles.

 In 2002, Kelly joined the Northern Eagles.
 He played 10 games in the 2002 season and scored one try.
 At the end of the 2002 season, the Northern Eagles were dissolved with the Manly Sea Eagles announcing that they had applied to the NRL to once again be a stand-alone club returning to the top grade for the first time since 1999.
 Kelly was not offered a contract to play with the returning club and never played first grade rugby league again.
 In total, Kelly played 28 games and scored 3 tries.